TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 m:n-relationships.

 Every music track on the CD is given a unique track number.
-However, the track number is a neither a property of the CD nor that of a track.
-It's semantically corresponding to the relationship *between* them.
-Thus, IRRE provides the option to persist them within the temporary table and this can always be modelled into the Domain model which gets the following structure: `CD --1:n-- Track --n:1-- Title`.
+However, the track number is neither a property of the CD nor that of a track.
+It semantically corresponds to the relationship *between* them.
+Thus, IRRE provides the option to persist them within the temporary table and this can always be modelled into the Domain model which gets the following structure: `CD --1:n-- Track --n:1--Title`.

 Let's change the configuration of the table `tx_myext_domain_model_track` to a simple 1:n-relationship with `cd` as a foreign key.